yong-asial/monaca-ide-docs/previewer.md

 ### Closing the Previewer

-If you no longer need the previewer, you can close it by clicking the **"X"** icon.
+If you no longer need the previewer, you can close it by clicking the **X** icon.

 ![img](img/previewer/close-preview.png)